Data Risk Management: Framework, Assessment & Strategies

 What is data risk management?

-The goal is simple: keep your sensitive information secure while ensuring authorized users can still access what they need to do their jobs.
+The goal is simple: keep your sensitive information secure while letting authorized users access what they need to do their jobs.

 Data risk management policies are the specific guidelines you follow to protect your data.